 As an Orthodox Christian community of higher learning, as members of the Body of Christ, and as fellow-citizens of the world, we confront a dynamic set of forces that are revolutionizing and reconfiguring modern life — from technological developments that enable men and women to communicate with one another at lightning speed to discoveries that allow scientists to unravel the human genome.
 These economic, social, political, scientific, and religious and spiritual developments present new challenges for Orthodox Christian believers and Orthodox mission.
 St. Gregory Nazianzen Orthodox Institute, as a forum that encourages and approximates the ideal of spiritual and intellectual discourse, is ideally suited to reflect on the challenges of this new era and moreover, to prepare men and women, who can respond to the demands of the modern reality, for leadership in the Orthodox Church.

 The Orthodox tradition of academic excellence has provided the Institute with the foundation and confidence to reach for new and previously unimaginable knowledge, while the ethnic, cultural, and national diversity of the Institute community makes it possible for students, faculty, alumni, and friends to interact with — and be transformed by — a multiplicity of perspectives.
-At the same time, the Institute, which has entered into a number of Memoranda of Understanding and/or Association with other institutions throughout the world, is based in one of the world’s most promising and fertile Orthodox mission fields, and therefore offers a unique laboratory in which to study the evolution of post-Christian modern society, attract and learn from the remarkable people who make this region their home, and in doing so, fulfill the responsibilities of all those associated with the Institute as vigorous, active, and engaged citizens of the Kingdom of Heaven.
+At the same time, the Institute, which has entered into a number of Memoranda of Understanding and Partnerships with other institutions throughout the world, is based in one of the world’s most promising and fertile Orthodox mission fields, and therefore offers a unique laboratory in which to study the evolution of post-Christian modern society, attract and learn from the remarkable people who make this region their home, and in doing so, fulfill the responsibilities of all those associated with the Institute as vigorous, active, and engaged citizens of the Kingdom of Heaven.

 I trust that you find St. Gregory Nazianzen Orthodox Institute to be as exciting and enriching a forum as I do.
 The Institute respects ideas, values diversity of thought and experience, and perhaps most importantly, recognizes that what defines great scholarship is not the easy acceptance of what we already know, but the relentless determination to move across the continuum of enosis, access the Mind of Christ, know and experience the inner self, and discover that which we still have to learn in the context of Divine revelation.